tbxiao/chauff.github.io/_posts/2016-05-20-subdocument-timestamping.md

 How do we go about finding out when the content of these Web documents was *first* created?
 We exploit the [Internet Archive](https://archive.org/web/) for this purpose: it is our only way (well, unless you are a search engine provider) to look into the history of a large part of the Web.
 For each sampled ClueWeb12 document we gathered all historic versions available on the Internet Archive and then tagged each paragraph (we consider one paragraph to be one sub-document) with the timestamp of the earliest historic version containing it.
-To make this a bit more concrete, take a look at this screenshot from the Wayback machine, for TU Delft's homepage:
+To make this a bit more concrete, take a look at this screenshot from the [Internet Archive's Wayback machine](https://web.archive.org/), visualizing its preservation of TU Delft's homepage:

 <img src="../img/wayback-tudelft.png" width="600px">